-Welcome Week takes place over the first two weeks of the fall semester and involves large-scale programming to welcome new students, returning students, faculty, and staff back to campus for the new academic year.
+The Welcome Weeks take place over the first two weeks of the fall semester and involves large-scale programming to welcome new students, returning students, faculty, and staff back to campus for the new academic year.

 This transition period provides a valuable opportunity for the building of the Georgetown community by bringing together everyone on campus.
 It is a time to encourage student involvement, boost school spirit, and create life-long memories on the Hilltop.
 It integrates multicultural and international themes with the Jesuit ideals of community and diversity.
 It provides free or significantly reduced-priced activities and food for students, making meals and entertainment easily accessible while both new and returning students adjust to being back on campus.

-Welcome Week invites everyone to embrace the new school year with energy and excitement.
+The Welcome Weeks invite everyone to embrace the new school year with energy and excitement.
 Despite the impending return to new academic challenges, we strive to remind our community of the importance of integrating fun into the Georgetown experience.
-Hoya Saxa!

 Welcome Back Jack BBQ

 Our largest and most celebrated event, WBJ is a fun-filled afternoon of activities, student group performances, free food, giveaways, and thousands of people - not to mention the infamously elusive WBJ t-shirts.
-This event is sponsored by NSO, Campus Ministry, Office of the Provost, Office of the President, Human Resources, and Georgetown Catering.
+This event is sponsored by various campus offices.

-The Midnight Carnival is co-sponsored by the Georgetown Program Board and What’s After Dark.
+The Midnight Carnival is co-sponsored by the Georgetown Program Board.
 Food, inflatables, and other activities line the Healy and Copley Lawns on this fun evening during the first week of school.

 Life Raft Debate